School-Based Health Centers

 - decrease school discipline cases

-Studies show that teens, who might resist going to a doctor, are more willing to get help for problems like depression and weight issues at a school-based health center.
+Studies show that teens, who might resist going to a doctor, are more willing to get help for problems like depression, anxiety, and weight issues at a school-based health center.
 This might be because they see the health center’s staff at school each day, which helps build trust.